Serving the Community's Greatest Need

 Kin Canada has been a partner in the fight against cystic fibrosis since 1964.
 During this time, Kin members have raised over $41 million in support of the work of Cystic Fibrosis Canada.
 We are also a Partner for Life with Canadian Blood Services.

-Located in Cambridge, Ontario, eight staff provide administrative services to the Kinsmen, Kinette and Kin clubs across the country
+Located in Cambridge, Ontario, nine staff provide administrative services to the Kinsmen, Kinette and Kin clubs across the country

 The Objects of the Association: